fluiddynsci/EngSketchPad/README.txt

 1.2.1 EGADS

-    The significant updates made to EGADS from Rev 1.18 are:
+    The significant updates made to EGADS from Rev 1.19 are:

-    1) Refactored documentation.
-    2) Effective (virtual) Topology support.
+    1) EGADSlite now supports Effective (virtual) Topology.
-    3) The ability to save Effective Bodies (EBody) and Tessellation Objects in Model Objects and write them in EGADS files.
-    4) A native Python interface (pyEGADS) written using Python's ctypes module.

-    Note that at this time you cannot use Effective Bodies with EGADSlite.
+    2) IGES I/O handles length units (like STEP).
+    3) pyEGADS: The tuple returned from egads.getTopology is now consistent with the arguments to egads.makeTopology.
+Existing scripts will need to be updated.

-1.2.2 ESP
+1.2.2 OpenCSM & ESP

     In addition to many big fixes (see $ESP_ROOT/src/OpenCSMnotes.txt for a full list), the significant upgrades are documented in section 8.1 of ESP-help.html; bug fixes are documented in section 8.2 of the same document.

+    The most notable change is a significant improvement in the speed, especially when recycling.
+This was done by careful code optimization and by setting the _tParams attribute on a Body only when a tessellation is done.

-1.2.3 Known issues in v1.19:
+1.2.3 Known issues in v1.20:

     Sensitivities for BLENDS with C0 are done by finite differences.